-Early childhood is not only a time of rapid physical and cognitive development but also a time when children adopt habits that they keep for life.
+Early childhood is not only a time of rapid physical and cognitive development; it is also a time when children adopt habits that they keep for life.
 Those early habits can influence the likelihood of developing childhood obesity and other systemic diseases later in life.

 What does science say?

-Evidence shows that improving physical activity, reducing sedentary time, and ensuring quality sleep in young children will improve their physical, mental health, and wellbeing, as well as help to prevent diseases later in life.
+Evidence shows that helping young children to improve physical activity, reduce sedentary time, and achieve quality sleep will improve their physical and mental wellbeing, as well as help to prevent certain diseases later in life.

 The recommendations from the World Health Organization (WHO) for different age groups are as follows:

-- Physical activity: Children of this age group should spend at least 180 minutes in a variety of types of physical activities at any intensity, including moderate-to-vigorous-intensity physical activity, spread throughout the day — more is even better.
+Physical activity: Children of this age group should spend at least 180 minutes in a variety of physical activities at any intensity, including moderate-to-vigorous-intensity physical activity, spread throughout the day — more is even better.

-- Sedentary time: Do not restrain them for more than 1 hour at a time — whether in prams or strapped on a caregiver’s back.
+Sedentary time: Do not restrain them for more than 1 hour at a time — whether in prams or strapped on a caregiver’s back.
 For 1-year-olds, don’t allow sedentary screen time, such as watching TV or playing computer games.
-Children more than 2 years, should not have more than 1 hour of sedentary screen time — and the less, the better.
-It’s better for Your Child if you explore books together.
+Children more than 2 years of age should not have more than 1 hour of sedentary screen time — and the less, the better.
+It would be better for Your Child if you explore books together.

-- Sleep: Ensure that Your Child gets about 10 – 13h of good quality sleep, which may include a nap, with regular sleep and wake-up times.
+Sleep: Make sure Your Child gets about 10–13h of good quality sleep, which may include daytime naps with regular sleep and wake-up times.

 see more: How to introduce your toddler to books